electron/electron/docs/tutorial/where-to-store-app-data.md

 # Where to Store App Data

-This tutorial provides guidance on where to store user data properly depending on the data's type.
+This tutorial provides guidance on where to store different types of user data.

 ## User data paths